Intracytoplasmic sperm injection (ICSI) fertility treatment

 • Antisperm antibodies (those produced by the man’s body and may inhibit sperm function).

-• A vasectomy reversal that was unsuccessful or resulted in a low sperm count or poor-quality sperm.
+• A vasectomy reversal that was unsuccessful and resulted in a low sperm count or poor-quality sperm.

 What are the potential ICSI risks?

-• Male children born from ICSI may experience the same fertility challenges as their father, depending on the underlying cause.
+• Male children born from ICSI may experience the same fertility challenges as their father (depending on the cause)

-• Children born to men with very low sperm counts may have an increased risk of inheriting genetic conditions such as cystic fibrosis and sex chromosome abnormalities.
-These conditions can be screened for prior to treatment, and if confirmed, your fertility specialist will discuss your options, which may include embryo testing.
+• Some children born from men with very low sperm counts have an increased risk of inheriting genetic abnormalities such as cystic fibrosis or sex chromosome abnormalities.
+These are inherited conditions and may be screened for prior to treatment.
+If these conditions are confirmed, your fertility specialist will discuss your options which may include testing of embryos.

-Please remember anyone can be affected by infertility and while it can be a challenging experience, the good news is that our fertility specialists are here to help you explore all available options to achieve your dream of having a baby.
+Please remember anyone can be affected by infertility and while it can be a challenging experience, the good news is that our fertility specialists can help you explore the options available to achieve your dream of having a baby.

 How much does ICSI treatment cost?